Saturday, December 29, 2012

-From the museum, we went up to the basilica's tower through a dark, narrow and winding stairwell.
-The tower gave us access to the basilica's rooftop from which one can have a panoramic view of the whole town of Taal and the two bodies of water bordering Taal.
-We enjoyed the cool breeze blowing from the highlands and the view over the clear blue waters of Balayan Bay.
-Being able to climb on top of the biggest Catholic church in Asia was indeed a unique experience.
+We also went up to the basilica's tower accessible through a dark, narrow and winding stairwell.
+The tower gave us access to the basilica's rooftop from where we enjoyed a panoramic view of the whole town of Taal.
+At the background is Balayan Bay.
+Climbing on top of the largest Catholic church in the Philippines and Asia was indeed an experience you should not miss.

 The Basilica of Saint Martin de Tours is also popular during Holy Week, especially during Maundy Thursday when Catholics would participate in the Lenten tradition of Visita Iglesia (Seven Churches Visitation), so if you are planning to have your Visita Iglesia in Batangas, you should definitely include the Basilica of Saint Martin de Tours in your itinerary.